Surviving Spouse Benefits: What Widows Need to Know

 Total Disability Rating

-Alternatively, the veteran was rated totally disabled (whether through a schedular 100% rating or TDIU under 38 CFR § 4.16) for at least 10 continuous years immediately before death, or for at least 5 continuous years from the date of military discharge until death.
-Note that schedular 100% and TDIU are different paths to total disability status, but both can satisfy this requirement.
+Alternatively, the veteran was rated totally disabled (whether through a schedular 100% rating or through Total Disability based on Individual Unemployability, or TDIU) for at least 10 continuous years immediately before death, or continuously since the veteran's release from active duty AND for at least 5 continuous years immediately preceding death.
+This pathway is governed by 38 CFR § 3.22 — and note that schedular 100% and TDIU are different paths to total disability status, but both can satisfy this requirement.

 Former POW Status